dmlc/decord/README.md

-# sashimi
+# Decode

 ![symbol](docs/symbol.png)

-Sashimi provides convenient video slicing methods based on a thin wrapper on top of hardware accelerated video decoders, e.g.
+`Decode` is a reverse procedure of `Record`.
+It provides convenient video slicing methods based on a thin wrapper on top of hardware accelerated video decoders, e.g.

 - FFMPEG
 - LibAV